Mitigate Parts Obsolescence in Medical Device Manufacturing with a DFM

 Levison Enterprises takes the challenge of parts obsolescence in medical device manufacturing seriously.
 We understand your needs and Design for Manufacturing (DFM) analysis is one of our areas of expertise.
+Levison Enterprises is ISO 13485 certified and registered as an FDA manufacturing partner.
 Our on-site engineering, assembly, and supply chain management capabilities allow us to provide a one-stop solution to our partners.

 Get in touch with us today to learn more about our DFM analysis services and how we can take your product to the next level.

 - Electronic Contract Manufacturing

 - Electronic Design

 - Design for Manufacturing

 - Medical Device Contract Manufacturing

 - Cable Assembly

 - Government PCB Manufacturing